paulozava/challange/README.md

 - [x] Create a Dockerfile
 - [x] Create a docker-compose file
 - [x] Local tests
-- [] Create the infrastructure
+- [x] Create the infrastructure
-  - [] Create a Postgres database on AWS RDS
+  - [x] Create a Postgres database on AWS RDS
-  - [] Create a Lambda function
+  - [x] Create a ECS cluster
-  - [] Create a self-signed certificate to allow https
+  - [x] Create a self-signed certificate to allow https
-  - [] Create an ALB to expose the Lambda function
+  - [x] Create an ALB to expose the ECS function
-- [] Deploy the application to AWS
+- [x] Deploy the application to AWS
 - [] Create a system diagram
 - [] Write documentation about how to use the code
 - [] Write configuration scripts for building and no-downtime production deployment of this application, keeping in mind aspects that an SRE would have to consider.?